William Newton-Smith: Biography

 Newton-Smith's undergraduate degree from Queen's University was in Mathematics and Philosophy, in 1966.
 He took an MA from Cornell University in Philosophy, in 1968, and a DPhil in philosophy from Balliol College, Oxford, in 1974.
 His working life before retirement was mainly as a Fellow of Balliol.

-Newton-Smith's 1980 book The Structure of Time is on the philosophy of time.
+Newton-Smith's 1980 book The Structure of Time focuses on the philosophy of time.
+In the 1980s he led a small team of British philosophers, including Kathy Wilkes and Roger Scruton, who travelled to Czechoslovakia to give unauthorized philosophy lectures.

-He led Central European University from its foundation in 1991 until Alfred Stepan was elected rector in 1993.
+Newton-Smith led Central European University from its foundation in 1991 until Alfred Stepan was elected rector in 1993.

+Newton-Smith had two daughters with his first wife Dorris Heffron.
+His daughter Rain Newton-Smith is an economist who became the Director General of the Confederation of British Industry (CBI) in April 2023.

-In 2003, Newton-Smith and his wife Nancy Durham became the first to grow lavender on a field scale in Wales.
-They are now the sole distillers of lavender oil in Wales.
+In 2003, Newton-Smith and his second wife Nancy Durham were the first to grow lavender on a field scale in Wales.
+They became the sole distillers of lavender oil in Wales.
 Their company, Welsh Lavender Ltd, produces face and body creams.

+Newton-Smith died of throat cancer on April 8, 2023, at the age of 79.